texas-robocamp/texas-robocamp.github.io/virtual/robot-programming/line_follower_binary.md

 - Print a space following each value from the line follower.
 - Print a new line at the end of the 8 values.

 **TODO** *How do we want them to print?
-We could just go on the LCD but that might clutter the whole thing?*
+We could just go on the LCD but that might clutter the whole thing?
+We need to test this*

 When you hook this up, the numbers are going to scream past on the screen really quickly, so we suggest adding a `sleep` after the for loop to make everything much easier to read.

-*I think this is still true?*
+*I think this is still true?
+Need to test this*

 {{ site.data.alerts.tip }}
 <ul>